-Whether you are planting natives in your own yard or creating native plant gardens at a school, business, or non-profit, it’s always easier to start small and grow the project over time.
-One garden can be expanded or more gardens can be added to the plans when you learn what works for you and your location.
+Whether you are planting natives in your own yard or adding native plants to a schoolyard, business campus, or non-profit, it’s always easier to start small and grow the project over time.
+One planting can be expanded over time or more areas included in the plans when you learn what works for you and your location.

 Advantages of Planting Natives